 Our most frequented Food walk destination is Old Delhi.
 As is probably the case with most others.
 We usually visit the predominantly non-vegetarian Jama Masjid though the largely vegetarian Chawri Bazaar and Chandni Chowk areas are also quite popular.
 A typical day will see us taking the Metro and meeting opposite Jama Masjid Gate #1.
 We start with Dilshad’s Boti and Seekh kebabs, both of which are spicy, juicy and quite delicious.
 Accompanied by Roomali roti, green chutney, lemon, and onions.
 We try not to overdo it here and barely succeed.

 What to try

-While most food walks I know tend to centre on street food, at Chef at Large, we do tend to take things a bit further.
-For example, home-based period food cooking is a tedious labour of love.
-Where we pick a region and a period, then cook using the technology, techniques, recipes and food stuffs available to people in that region and period.
-Though there’s no walking involved, period cooking is very high on labour and research and ends up amazingly satisfying and informative for hard core foodies.
+While most food walks I know tend to center on street food, at Chef at Large, we do tend to take things a bit further.
+For example, home-based period food cooking is a tedious labor of love.
+Where we pick a region and a period, then cook using the technology, techniques, recipes and foodstuffs available to people in that region and period.
+Though there’s no walking involved, period cooking is very high on labor and research and ends up amazingly satisfying and informative for hardcore foodies.
 We usually pick Indian or British territories for period cooking food walks.